How Rapid Changes in Temperature Can Impact Your Brain Health

 • Prioritize regular sleep schedules and routines

-Small adjustments can significantly reduce physiological stress on the brain.
+Small adjustments can help reduce physiological stress on the body.

 References: